 Before we start examining actual measures on which lead to brand loyalty, one should understand the idea behind it: how do brands manage to win over consumers and thereby attract fans?

 In the digital age, you can go shopping all over the world.
-All you need is your smartphone, the internet and a few chunks of English – a whole world of consumption is open to you.
+All you need is your smartphone, the internet, and a few chunks of English – a whole world of consumption is open to you.
 With new channels such as influencer marketing, many buyers are once again placing increasing emphasis on branded goods.
 These often also act as a status symbol and give the buyer a sense of acceptance and belonging.
 Anyone who misses this process will be left behind.

 Customers are specifically looking for brands that underline their own identity and also carry them to the outside world.
 Those who like to live sustainably and in an environmentally friendly way will rely on a brand that also carries these characteristics.
 Or vice versa: no urban-oriented metropolitan wants a brand that still has earth stuck to it.
-This means that sharpening the brand identity automatically leads to the exclusion of customers.
+This means that sharpening brand identity automatically leads to the exclusion of customers.
 However, this is a manageable risk if the view of the potential clientele is sharpened.

-Brands win customers when they are authentic, perceptible and tangible.
-They attract attention when they touch emotions.
+Brands win customers when they are authentic, perceptible, and tangible.
+They attract attention when they touch their emotions.
 With this extensive, flexible experience of a brand, customers can become true fans – and fans are loyal!
 A brand is thus not a one-dimensional, spherical idea, but something truthful in which one believes.
 This belief must be continually reaffirmed, otherwise you lose your fans and thus their bond with your brand.
-In order to achieve this, you need tangible measures, which should be planned and implemented in a cooperation of marketing and other departments.
+In order to achieve this, you need tangible measures, which should be planned and implemented in the cooperation of marketing and other departments.
 We'll introduce a few options in the next section.

-To establish brand loyalty, there are a variety of proven measures, tools and tips.
+To establish brand loyalty, there are a variety of proven measures, tools, and tips.

 The specialists in both marketing and management have done their job.
-The brand identity is defined, the next public-facing phase planned for well-ahead of time and the brand has finally been launched on the market.
+The brand identity is defined, the next public-facing phase planned for well ahead of time and the brand has finally been launched on the market.
 After some time, the question arises whether and how the customers are satisfied.

-Methods are now needed to query, evaluate and make the data thus obtained usable for your company.
-A suitable metric for this is the Net Promoter Score®, which determines customer satisfaction.
+Methods are now needed to query, evaluate, and make the data thus obtained usable for your company.
+A suitable metric for this is the Net Promoter Score, which determines customer satisfaction.
 With the help of the zenloop software and a simple question about the probability of a recommendation, you can also query the brand loyalty of the customers.
 If you would like to learn more about the NPS©, you can get a lot more interesting information in our post: Net Promoter Score: Calculation and Interpretation as well as Net Promoter Score to Increase Customer Satisfaction.

 A truly authentic brand convinces customers with its clear profile and deep-rooted values.
 This foundation creates long brand loyalty that increases company turnover.
 But brand loyalty is not a one-way street: if you want to maintain it for a long time, you have to invest a lot of effort and resources.
-The path to brand loyalty may therefore be long and winding, but it is well worth it.
+The path to brand loyalty may, therefore, be long and winding, but it is well worth it.
 Those who identify with the brand will feel emotionally connected to it and will always resort to exactly those in the future.
-A fan is won, who independently promotes the products and services, spreads his message and authentically beats the advertising drum.
+A fan is won, who independently promotes the products and services, spreads his message, and authentically beats the advertising drum.
 That in turn attracts other customers, who also place their trust in the reviews they see.